Demographic history of Detroit: 20th century

 Major changes to US immigration law in 1965 resulted in a large influx of Middle Eastern residents.
 The Middle Eastern population in Detroit rose from 70,000 in 1974 to 92,000 in 2004.

 The Detroit riot of 1967, a result of years of segregation in Detroit, only exacerbated the phenomenon of white flight.
 One of the major consequences of white flight was the commercial vacuum that it created.
 The city lost a great deal of tax revenue, and many neighborhoods lost valuable commercial centers and markets, contributing to a vicious cycle of disinvestment and population decline.
 By 1980, not only did black people make up over 60% of the population, but the population of Detroit as a whole had decreased by 35% since its height in 1950.
 This trend of population decline did not change in the following 30 years, and by 2010, the population of Detroit had decreased by about 60%.
 The black population of Detroit peaked at over 3/4 of a million between 1980 and 2000, and then black flight began, and between 2000 and 2020 over 1/3 of all black and white residents left Detroit for the surrounding suburbs.
 While Detroit had been in the top ten most populous cities in the United States between 1910 and 2000, given its population decline after 2000 Detroit ranked as the 18th-most populous city in the United States in 2010, and the 28th-most populous city in the United States in 2020.

 In an apparent turn-around, the Detroit News reported in its September 17, 2015, edition that the white population of the city was rising, with a reported increase in white residents from 2013 to 2014 of nearly 8,000.
 This was the first measurable increase in Detroit's white population since 1950, when the city was 84% white.
 Indeed, the 2020 U.S. census showed that the non-Hispanic white population of Detroit increased by 5,000 people between 2010 and 2020.
 Though this was a small amount relative to Detroit's overall population, it was the first measurable population growth in decades.

+Estimates by the Census Bureau reported that the population of Detroit increased 1,852 in 2023, the first growth in population since 1957.